 A big part of tapping into a “lo-fi” sound is about signal processing, and what tools you use to apply effects to your audio, but it’s also very much about what instruments and sounds you use.
 Lo-fi hip-hop is often built around sampled loops from older records, but not everyone has access to libraries of vinyl (or the ability to legally clear samples).

-Enter ARCADE.
-ARCADE gives you instant access to thousands of Samples (loops, chords, one-shots, vocals, you name it, we’ve got it) arranged in different Kits, which you can play, chop up, and modify as you go.
+Enter Arcade.
+Arcade gives you instant access to thousands of Samples (loops, chords, one-shots, vocals, you name it, we’ve got it) arranged in different Samplers, which you can play, chop up, and modify as you go.
 Other audio sample subscriptions make you go online for new content as it’s released.
-In ARCADE, new content is delivered right inside the software, making it one of the best lo-fi plugins for finding new sounds.
+In Arcade, new content is delivered right inside the software, making it one of the best lo-fi plugins for finding new sounds.